syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> **Note: There are six default Categorize colors available for the appointments which can be accessed by its default id.
-The default available Category options are Blue, Green, Orange, Purple, Red and Yellow and its id values ranges from 1 to 6 respectively.
-The default Categorize collection can also be replaced with the user-specified collection.**
+> **Note: There are six default Categorize colors available for appointments, Blue, Green, Orange, Purple, Red and Yellow that can be accessed by its default id values ranging from 1 to 6 respectively.
+The default Categorize collection can also be replaced with user-specified collection.**

 ### appointmentSettings.location 'string'